Today was my last day at work.

 My fear of going to jail meant I paid the £365.20 tax bill straightaway.
 My inability to do maths and admin meant that after two hours of trying to do it myself, I gave up and asked my account to do it, to the tune of £90.

-I now have -£67 in my bank and HSBC text me every day with mildly threatening messages about interest charges.
+I now have -£67 in my bank and HSBC text me every day with mildly threatening messages about overdraft charges.

 So, what began at the start of the month as a fun experiment is now a necessity.